Adobe-Marketing-Cloud/aep-sdks-documentation/resources/user-guides/attach-data.md

 ![](../../.gitbook/assets/target-attach-data-json-example-prefetch.png)

 In the above example, the JSON payload adds custom mbox parameters only for the custom mbox added.
-Custom parameters can be added to each of the Target objects instead.
+Custom parameters can be added to each of the Target prefetch objects instead.
 The following example contains a valid JSON payload for this use case:

 ```json
 {